The 10 Best Movies Influenced by Sigmund Freud

-Humans regularly pass through life without questioning the origins of small actions that compose us, that have been in us for long, long time unquestioned, even ignored.
-Humans usually take for granted what inhabits beneath the obvious physical biology, not because we are –still, we are– careless, or “unhumanised” (which seems as a grammar catastrophe), but because it is written all over ourselves.
+Humans regularly pass through life without questioning the origins of small actions that compose us, that have been in us and ignored for a long time.
+Humans usually take for granted what inhabits us beneath our obvious physical biology, not because we are careless, or “unhumanised” (which seems as a grammar catastrophe), but because it is written all over ourselves.

-As humans, in order to survive, we need to classify things, assign levels of importance to what surrounds us because, after all those years of evolution, wanting –and waiting– to be “civilized”, we’ve kept a prevalent archaic heritage which guided us since the very beginning: the need of/for feeling in control.
+As humans, in order to survive, we need to classify things, assign levels of importance to what surrounds us.
+After all those years of evolution, wanting and waiting to be “civilized”, we’ve kept a prevalent archaic heritage which guided us since the very beginning: the need of/for feeling in control.

 1. A Clockwork Orange (1971, Stanley Kubrick) & 2.
 Black Swan (2006, Darren Aronofsky)

 Behavioral studies have been conducted on a variety of subjects and species.
-From human-animal behavior, to Ethology, these hypotheses of what, when, and how our conduct begins to forge are somehow familiar to us; thus, we search constantly empiric explanations, we find ourselves often in the same corners with the same questions clamming for different answers.
+From human-animal behavior to Ethology, the hypotheses of what, when, and how our conduct begins to forge are somehow familiar to us; thus, we constantly search empiric explanations, and often find ourselves in the same corners with the same questions clamoring for different answers.

-A Clockwork Orange is –or may be– the clearest example of human conduct and behavior; of what happens when one is trained and indoctrinated from the inside out against or in favor of our will.
-The film shows what we are capable when that sense of control is at our service, or taken away from us.
+A Clockwork Orange may be the clearest example in movies of human conduct and behavior; of what happens when one is trained and indoctrinated from the inside out against or in favor of our will.
+The film shows what we are capable of when that sense of control is at our service, or taken away from us.
 The protagonist –and antagonist– Alex DeLarge is a textbook example.

 With a well-known tendency for the macabre (on his reading selections), Stanley Kubrick ultimately is associated with gruesome fears.
-On the other hand, Darren Aronofsky show in his works, also, what fears and desires can cause on an individual.
+On the other hand, Darren Aronofsky shows in his works what fear and desire can cause on an individual.

-Kubrick’s works revolves around heroes –or antiheroes– which most of the time have little-to-none mental stability, and so Aronofsky’s, giving to each of their films a tension perceptible from the beginning, also adding a misleading understanding of what is going on, and in most of the cases both directors leave us in our seats, staring the final credits in shock.
+Both Kubrick’s and Aronofsky’s films revolve around heroes –or antiheroes– which most of the time have little-to-no mental stability, giving each of their films a tension that is palpable from the beginning.
+By adding in a misleading understanding of what is going on, both directors typically have us glued to our seats, staring at the final credits in shock.

-Darren Aronofsky’s Black Swan tells the story of a sweet, already-grown-up ballet princess (Nina Sayers) who lives at home with her mother, Erica; Kubrick’s A Clockwork Orange shows us a youngster (Alex DeLarge), leader of a street gang, with an incredible aggressiveness but still, great intelligence and “manners”.
+Darren Aronofsky’s Black Swan tells the story of a sweet, already-grown-up ballet princess (Nina Sayers) who lives at home with her mother, Erica; Kubrick’s A Clockwork Orange shows us a youngster (Alex DeLarge), who leads a street gang, with an incredible aggressiveness but also great intelligence and “manners”.

-At first glance, we can immediately see in Black Swan the Greek myth’s (and play) characters of The Women of Trachis (Sophocles) Clytemnestra and Electra, giving us our first Freudian hint; an absent father, a controlling and overprotecting mother who embellishes her daughter’s adulthood with fantasies while minimizing her character, and her insecure and fragile child who silently resents her attentions.
-This sneaky war between them, and the rhythm of music feeds Nina’s Black Swan persona; for Alex DeLarge is the same… more or less.
+At first glance, we can immediately see in Black Swan the Greek myth’s characters of Clytemnestra, Electra, and The Women of Trachis (as done by Sophocles), giving us our first Freudian hints; an absent father, a controlling and overprotecting mother who embellishes her daughter’s adulthood with fantasies while minimizing her character, and her insecure and fragile child who silently resents her attentions.
+This sneaky war between them and the rhythm of music feeds Nina’s Black Swan persona, For Alex DeLarge, it is the same… more or less.

 Nina and Alex seem different and distanced one to another, but they have in common several things; control and desire thrive beneath both protagonists, and classical music is their way for controlling and repressing their true desires and inner selves.
-Is through Tchaikovsky that Nina finally let herself go, while Alex DeLarge uses Beethoven (and several artistic references) to purge what he deemed necessary to be purged; both, Sayers and DeLarge, share the similar self-destruction drive which –knowingly or not– communicates to the outside world strictly by –and with, and for– art.
+It is through Tchaikovsky that Nina finally lets herself go, while Alex DeLarge uses Beethoven (and several artistic references) to purge what he deemed necessary to be purged; both share the similar self-destructive drive which –knowingly or not– communicates to the outside world strictly by –and with, and for– art.

-And art, indeed, have been our way to express what our souls need to say; a great communication tool.
-What makes us “different” among our fellow fauna, is our ability to voice what in nature is voiceless; to create words which serves us, among other things, to state, declare, argue, and ultimately, to import from our mind’s ideas and emotions.
+And art, indeed, has been our way to express what our souls need to say; it’s a great communication tool.
+What makes us “different” among our fellow fauna, is our ability to voice what in nature is voiceless; to create words which serve us, among other things.
+To state, declare, argue, and ultimately, to import from our mind’s ideas and emotions.

-Linguists and psychologists can –all of them– agree that, without speech (in any way or form) our evolution could be perceived as senseless.
-Our throats evolved to be controlled, our mouths to articulate, and our brains to create that first syntagma that by any mean necessary –oral, written or by signs, or painted– finds its way to be interpreted by whoever we wish, because our will is, by far, our greatest tool –and our greatest flaw– for communication.
+Linguists and psychologists can agree that, without speech (in any way or form) our evolution could be perceived as senseless.
+Our throats evolved to be controlled, our mouths to articulate, and our brains to create that first syntagma that by any means necessary found its way to be interpreted by whoever we wish, because our will is, by far, our greatest tool –and our greatest flaw– for communication.

 3. Where The Wild Things Are (2009, Spike Jonze) & 4.
 The Science of Sleep (2006, Michel Gondry) & 5.
 Eternal Sunshine of The Spotless Mind (2004, Michel Gondry)

-Dreams, when we were children, and even now, are a collage of complicate images and symbols, composed by a series of ideas that somehow are related to our experiences, but that, at the end, we were told –and taught– were mere fantasies.
+From childhood we are taught that dreams are a collage of complicated images and symbols, composed by a series of ideas that somehow are related to our experiences, but that, at the end, we are told are mere fantasies.

-In these three films, their protagonists (Joel in Eternal Sunshine; Max in Where the Wild Things are; and Stéphane, in The Science of Sleep) find themselves exploring a surreal realm, where what was conceived as real no longer seems to be, or it doesn’t matter anyways.
+In these three films, the protagonists (Joel in Eternal Sunshine; Max in Where the Wild Things are; and Stéphane, in The Science of Sleep) find themselves exploring a surreal realm, where what was conceived as real no longer seems to be, or doesn’t matter anyways.
 Our heroes are, each one in different levels, discovering what is hidden in their minds.
-The role of that inner child, which symbolize curiosity, is what moves forward the plot in the films, not that being the central idea necessarily.
+The role of that inner child, which symbolizes curiosity, is what moves the plot in the films forward.

-Perhaps the –already so mentioned– inner child needs certain balance between forgetting and dreaming, so we can deal with what life have for us (Max), or better yet, to what we have for life.
+Perhaps the already so mentioned inner child needs a certain balance between forgetting and dreaming, so we can deal with what life has for us (Max), or better yet, to what we have for life.
 Andy Warhol said once that everybody must have a fantasy, and he was right.
-To cope with the world, our brains need to discharge somehow all the content it have underneath, the in-between lines, what’s hidden from us, and as a overflowing dam, there are times where we need to let the water flow and cover it all.
+To cope with the world, our brains somehow need to discharge all the content they have underneath, the in-between lines, what’s hidden from us, and as an overflowing dam, there are times where we need to let the water flow and cover it all.

-In this sense, the notion of interpersonal communication provides psychoanalysis a concise notion for interpreting the human thoughts and behaviors, shredding light to that –at times– dark corridor of our personalities.
+In this sense, the notion of interpersonal communication provides psychologists a concise notion for interpreting human thoughts and behaviors, sending light to that –at times– dark corridor of our personalities.

-One of our greatest enigmas –for Freud– are two particular mythological creatures; one of them is the son of Aphrodite, a winged, mischievous child called Cupid, but in his adult-form, a beautiful man with butterfly wings, Eros; the other one is defined as “benevolent death by a tender touch”, Thanatos, the original Grim Reaper.
+One of the greatest enigmas –for Freud– were two particular mythological creatures; the son of Aphrodite, a winged, mischievous child called Cupid, who in his adult-form, was a beautiful man with butterfly wings, Eros; the other one is defined as “benevolent death by a tender touch”, Thanatos, the original Grim Reaper.